How To Run iOS Apps On Mac With Project Catalyst

 Every time developers come up with an idea for an app, they face the eternal question: which platform should we build it for, iOS or macOS?
 After all, resources, especially in the beginning, are constrained, and no one wants to risk spreading themselves too thin by working on two products at the same time.

 In most cases, the decision comes down to pure numbers: There are over 1.3 billion active iOS devices against 100 million macOS ones.
 So iOS usually wins.
 But even though you can build progressive Mac apps with WebView, nothing beats a native Mac app for user experience and speed.
 Finally, with Apple’s announcement of Project Catalyst at WWDC 2019, you don’t have to compromise any longer.

 What Is Project Catalyst

 In a nutshell, Project Catalyst originated on macOS Catalina.
 It's a part of Xcode suite, which allows developers to extend their existing iOS apps to macOS using all the native Mac functionality, such as mouse and keyboard navigation, window and file management, rich text editing, etc.

-To try Project Catalyst today, download macOS Catalina first.
+To try Project Catalyst today, download the latest macOS version first.
 Note that not all apps are eligible for iOS to macOS transfer.
 How to know which are which?

 iOS app criteria for Project Catalyst

 Apple made sure that most iPad apps would have no problem transferring to macOS.
 But there are a few exceptions.
 First, if your app relies on features that are exclusive to iPad, it might not operate correctly on Mac.
 Some examples include using gyroscope, accelerometer, back-facing camera, HealthKit, or ARKit.